rtp-aws/devpost_aws_disaster_response/captainslog.md

 More snowfall.
 Will have meeting with Adrian to help him on his entry.
 I am rewroking the face app to have a navigator so I can use it in conjunction with the node version.

+## 20220130

+Finished the rewrite of faces demo app.
+Started the prediction page.

+## 20220131

+Worked some more on the predictions page where I am trying to upload to S3 the image from the webcam.

+I've learned that node.js does not implement everything in S3.

+Moved code from node to javascript to attempt to download the saved images.

+## 20220201

+Learned some stuff about Blobs.
+Learned how to get bytes from images.
+Learned that I can not get past this CORS error since I have no cooperation from NCDOT and they will not allow a change in their server.
+This is not a problem and understandable.

+However, it did give me the opportunity to learn about CORS and javascript/Node.
+That is a good thing.
+I will go to plan C and use images in S3 from raw uploads.